geoserver/geoserver.github.io/_posts/2025-09-01-geoserver-2-26-4-released.md

 * The global setting Unrestricted XML External Entity Resolution has been replaced with the `ENTITY_RESOLUTION_UNRESTRICTED` application property.

-  This change primiarly affects application schema users that have not yet adopted ``ENTITY_RESOLUTION_ALLOWLIST``.
+  This change primarily affects application schema users that have not yet adopted ``ENTITY_RESOLUTION_ALLOWLIST``.
 See [update instructions](https://docs.geoserver.org/2.26.x/en/user/installation/upgrade.html#entity-resolution-unrestricted-application-property-geoserver-2-26-4-and-newer) for details.

 * Due to a [user interface change](https://docs.geoserver.org/2.26.x/en/user/installation/upgrade.html#keystore-password-link-geoserver-2-26-4-and-newer), it is no longer necessary to generate a masterpw.info when upgrading an older data directory.

-  If this file is present from an earlier upgrade it is still considering a security warning noted on the welcome page.
+  If this file is present from an earlier upgrade, it is still considered a security warning and is noted on the welcome page.

 ## Release notes